playframework/playframework/documentation/manual/working/scalaGuide/main/logging/ScalaLogging.md

 @[logging-log-info-with-implicit-conversion](code/ScalaLoggingSpec.scala)

-Markers can be extremely useful, because they can carry contextual information across threads where MDC may not be available.
+Markers can be extremely useful, because they can carry contextual information across threads where MDC may not be available, by using a marker as an implicit parameter to methods to provide a logging context.
 For example, using [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event) and an implicit conversion, request information can be encoded into logging statements automatically:

 ```
 implicit def requestToMarkerContext[A](request: Request[A]): MarkerContext = {